stato-, stat-, sta-, -static, -stasi, staso-, -stasis, -stasia, -stacy, -stitute, -stitution, -sist

 2. The area or district under the authority of the police: The Hampshire constabulary was not responsible for the crimes committed elsewhere.

-3. A law enforcement organization similar to a military unit: The armed constabulary in the area was not connected to the regular army, but quite like it.
+3. A law enforcement organization similar to a military unit: The armed constabulary in the area was not connected to the regular army, but quite similar to it.

 2. A consistent quality or trait of an individual or thing: The weather in Los Angeles, for example, shows constancy in that the sun shines and is very warm or hot for about 9 months of the year!